 In the original design, a socket was used as the communication mechanism, and a debugger controlling protocol was designed to allow the user to control the remote debugger from the main process.
 However, the debugger controlling protocol was becoming too complex, especially when more functions were added in CollabRunJava.
-The one way communication mechanism was not sufficient.
+The one-way communication mechanism was not sufficient.
 We therefore choose Java RMI mechanism as the new communication mechanism.
 By using RMI, we can easily invoke remote object methods instead of designing complex communication protocol.
 It is also convenient to make multiple connections and achieve the goal of duplex communication.

-4.2.
-The Suspend Policy
+4.2 The Suspend Policy

-In CollabRunJava, the whole developing environment and the executing applications are in the same process.
-However, if users want to suspend the executing applications to observe or modify them, the remote debugger will not only suspend the applications, but also the entire process.
+In CollabRunJava, the whole development environment and the executing applications are in the same process.
+However, if users want to suspend the executing applications for observation or modification, the remote debugger will suspend not only the applications, but also the entire process.
 Consequently, the entire CollabRunJava will be halt and no more operation can be performed.